suvraadeep/BASH-AGENT-LANGGRAPH/output_markdown/research_info.md

 ---

-Question: Should the script handle cases where the symbolic link is broken (target doesn't exist)?
+Question: Should hidden files be included in the count?

 Answer:
 I don’t know.